ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 ## Known Issues

-This is an experimental branch and due to this, and the reduced ability of the Pi's GPU, there are some features of ChilliSource that cannot be used on the Pi.
+This is an experimental platform and due to this, and the reduced ability of the Pi's GPU, there are some features of ChilliSource that cannot be used on the Pi.
 Some of the missing features will be added as part of the continued development of ChilliSource Pi, others will only be added if and when they are supported by the 3rd party libraries we use or by the Pi hardware itself.

 **Hardware and Version**

-We have tested on a Raspberry Pi 3 model B running Raspbian "Jessie".
-It may work on other Raspberry Pi models and OS versions but we have yet to test.
+We have tested apps running on a Raspberry Pi 3 model B with Raspbian "Jessie" (we also have used libraries from "Jessie").
+Apps may work on other Raspberry Pi models and OS versions but we have yet to test.

 **Coming Soon**